Bless

 Like and Share This:

 Peace.
 Love.
-Go Forth and Build Bridges.
+Go forth and Flee.

 Back to Daily Bread?